Manohar125643/Todo_Apllication/README.md

 # Todo_Apllication
+Django-ToDo-App-with-PostgreSQL
  A web apllication to add todo list